zdellaert/ZD_Putnam_Lab_Notebook/_posts/2026-04-27-LCM-Porites-Troubleshooting.md

 <img width="300" alt="OG" src="https://raw.githubusercontent.com/zdellaert/ZD_Putnam_Lab_Notebook/refs/heads/master/images/random/POR_LCM/20260513/Slide2_Section2_Tube53_BULK.jpeg">

 ## Current thoughts
-- Original protocol of **70% EtOH + RNase‑free water + 100% EtOH** gives the best OCT removal but tissue quality still isn't ideal
+- Original protocol of **70% EtOH + RNase‑free water + 100% EtOH** gives the best OCT removal with tissue present but tissue quality still isn't ideal
-- **Ethanol‑only** (70/75/96/100) is safer for tissue adhesion but leaves too much OCT to see tissue layers
+- **Ethanol‑only** (75/96/100) is safer for tissue adhesion but leaves too much OCT to see tissue layers
-- Full **PAXgene‑like** (75/50/30 + water) protocol is really good for OCT removal but the adhesion isn't good enough
+- **PAXgene‑like** (75/50/30 + water) protocol is really good for OCT removal but the tissue is horrendous

-- Next step/goal:
+### Next time I stain/section // for the Time Series if we feel okay moving forward:

+- Maybe we could move forward with the stain-less protocol and swap the RNAse free H2O step for a 50% ethanol step?
   1. 3 min 70% EtOH
   2. 2 min 70% EtOH
   3. **30 s 50% EtOH**